 ARTIST BIO

-Melissa Furness’ work has been most influenced by her experiences of travel, which have included artist’s residencies around the world, such as those with Jentel in Wyoming, Yaddo in New York, the Laznia Center of Contemporary Art in Poland, Shankill Castle in Ireland, Red Gate Gallery in Beijing, the Hungarian Multicultural Center outside of Budapest; and Kala Art Institute in Berkeley.
-Furness has participated in numerous international exhibitions, and was invited to exhibit work at the 2016 Kochi-Muziris Biennial in Kerala, India through A.I.R.
+Melissa Furness’ work is influenced by her experiences of travel, which have included artist’s residencies around the world–those with Jentel in Wyoming, Yaddo in New York, the Laznia Center of Contemporary Art in Poland, Shankill Castle in Ireland, Red Gate Gallery in Beijing, the Hungarian Multicultural Center near Budapest; and the Kala Art Institute in Berkeley, amongst others.
+Furness has participated in numerous international exhibitions, and was invited to show work at the 2016 Kochi-Muziris Biennial in Kerala, India through A.I.R.
 Gallery of New York.
-The artist was awarded a competitive fellowship to participate in the 2015 Biennial of the Americans, through which she resided in Mexico City as an Art Ambassador and exhibited a major project produced based on these experiences.
-She is an active member of the Artnauts Collective, through which she exhibits small works in places of contention throughout the world, including the DMZ Museum in South Korea and other locations in order to draw attention to significant political, social and historical issues.
-She has also been a member of A.I.R.
-Gallery in Brooklyn as well as Pink Progression through which she has exhibited major works that have addressed feminist and gender issues.
+The artist also participated in the 2015 Biennial of the Americans with a fellowship in which she resided in Mexico City and exhibited work based on these experiences.
+She is an active member of the Artnauts Collective, through which she exhibits work in places with complex histories throughout the world in order to draw attention to significant socio-political issues.
+She has also been a member of two feminist and gender-focused artist collectives, A.I.R.
+Gallery in Brooklyn and the local Pink Progression.

-Through her various residency experiences, the artist has exhibited major works in Berkeley, California at the Vizivarosi and Keki Galleries and The Drawing Room HU in Budapest, Hungary and developed site specific projects in Mexico, Ireland, Italy and China.
-Furness’ work has been represented in the past by galleries in New York, Seattle, Palm Springs and Zurich leading up to her current representation with K Contemporary Art in Denver.
-Her work has been featured in numerous group and solo exhibitions as well and international art fairs in Seoul , Zurich, Cologne, Los Angeles, and Aspen.
-She has been featured in New American Paintings, Studio Visit Magazine, SeeAllThis Magazine, Klassik Magazine International, 303 Magazine and others.
-Furness received her MFA in Painting and Drawing from the University of Iowa and is currently a Professor of Art Practices and Illustration at the University of Colorado Denver.
+Through her various residency experiences, Furness has exhibited work in Berkeley, California at the Vizivarosi and Keki Galleries and The Drawing Room HU in Budapest, and developed site specific projects in Mexico, Hungary, Ireland, the UK, Italy and China.
+Furness’ work has been represented in the past by galleries in New York, Seattle, Palm Springs and Zurich leading up to her current representation with K Contemporary Art (Denver and Santa Fe) and Kiechel Fine Art (Lincoln) galleries.
+Her work has been featured in numerous group and solo exhibitions and art fairs in Seoul, Zurich, Cologne, Los Angeles, and Aspen.
+She has been featured in New American Paintings, Studio Visit Magazine, SeeAllThis Magazine, Klassik Magazine International, 303 Magazine, 5280 Magazine and others.
+Furness is currently a Professor and Program Director of Art Practices at CU Denver.

 ARTIST STATEMENT